Unit 1 (Introduction)

 - Using the operator // with negative and real numbers.

-- Real numbers are not represented exactly in the computer, and why this can lead to problems with the floor division and modulo operators.
+- Real numbers are not represented exactly in the computer.

 - Using the assignment operator = and the comparison operator ==.